hengkp/cellcycle-classification/README.md

 1. cycif_clustering_cc_from_cellprofiler_output.m file
 2. cycif_plot_bargraph_obj_number.m file

-Please note that it needed to edit some input variables ex. fpath, fname, etc. in order to work properly.
+Please note that it needed to edit some input variables (fpath, fname, etc.) in order to work properly.